 CPT has adopted the recognition requirements for uncertain income tax positions and believes that income tax filing positions will be sustained upon examination and does not anticipate any adjustments that would result in a material adverse effect on CPT's financial position, results of operations or cash flows.
-Accordingly, CPT has accrued no interest or penalties related to uncertain tax positions at July 31, 2022 or 2021.
+Accordingly, no liability is recognized for taxes, interest or penalties related to uncertain tax positions at July 31, 2023 or 2022.
 It is CPT's policy to recognize interest and penalties related to income tax matters in other expense.
-In general, CPT is no longer subject to examinations by tax authorities for U.S. federal and state income tax returns before fiscal 2019.
+In general, CPT is no longer subject to examinations by tax authorities for U.S. federal and state income tax returns before fiscal 2020.